Seeing is Believing

 Swale Planting

 It began in the monsoon of 2022 and continued through June and July.
-This would ensure our newly planted saplings are watered and set up well in the first few months of planting.
+This ensures our newly planted saplings are watered and set up well in the first few months of planting.
 Layers of food forests were designed through polyculture methods.
 Guilds of horticultural fruits, nitrogen-fixing trees, shrubs, canopy trees, groundcovers as well as pollinator-friendly plants started to grow over our swales and cover the bare earth mounds.

 We aspire to provide complete water security to the community, something that most cities across the world have failed to provide.
 Water from lakes is being used for farm activities and irrigation.
 Bore water is used for the household.
-Our activities are aligned towards increasing groundwater levels to sustain us in the long run.

 Check Dams